Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Appendix

-In Table II, the access structures numbered 1 - 23 belong to the hyper-star access structures, and the specific implementation schemes with optimal information rates have been given in \cite{ref31}.
-According to Theorem III.3, the optimal information rate of the hyper-circle access structures numbered 24 - 34 is 1; according to Theorem III.4, the optimal information rate of the hyper-circle access structures numbered 35 - 74 is $\frac{2}{3}$; according to Theorem III.5, the optimal information rate of the hyper-circle access structures numbered 75 - 83 is $\frac{2}{3}$.
+In Table 2, the access structures numbered 1 - 23 belong to the hyper-stars, and the specific implementation schemes with OIR have been given in \cite{ref13}.
+According to Theorem 3.3, the OIR of the hyper-circles numbered 24 - 34 is 1; according to Theorem 3.4, the OIR of the hyper-circles numbered 35 - 74 is $\frac{2}{3}$; according to Theorem 3.5, the OIR of the hyper-circles numbered 75 - 83 is $\frac{2}{3}$.

-Using the methods in Section IV, efficient quantum secret sharing schemes for the above small-scale quantum access structures can be established.
-These schemes also provide a powerful tool for constructing quantum secret sharing schemes on quantum access structures formed by a larger number of participants.}
+Using the methods in Section 4, the efficient PQSS schemes for the above small-scale quantum access structures can be established.
+These schemes also provide a powerful tool for constructing PQSS schemes on quantum access structures formed by a larger number of participants.